-February 2020
+February 2021

-Key Facts
+Key Findings

-- 1. SB 6520 would provide special needs children and children in foster care with up to \$15,000 in scholarships to attend private school. - 2.
-SB 6520 would create a tax credit for contributions to non-profit organizations that grant these scholarships. - 3.
+- 1. Senate Bill 5200 would provide special needs children and children in foster care with up to \$15,000 in scholarships to attend private school. - 2.
+SB 5200 would not spend public money; it would create a tax credit for contributions to non-profit organizations that grant these scholarships. - 3.
 The legislature intends this tax credit to enable parents to independently determine which school best meets the education needs of their children. - 4.
-Spending public money in private schools for the benefit of children is routine and common. - 5.
+Providing public assistance to private schools for the benefit of children is routine and common. - 5.
 The state Office of Superintendent of Public Instruction maintains a list of approved private schools, including religious schools, which currently provide learning services to special needs children with public financing. - 6.
-SB 6520 would add an important educational program to benefit children with special needs and children in foster care. - 7.
-The bill would have no fiscal impact, however, on overall state education spending.
-The children who would receive scholarships are already entitled to a fully-funded public school education.
+SB 5200 would add an important educational program to benefit children with special needs and children in foster care. - The bill would not cut current state K-12 funding and would have no fiscal impact on state education spending.